MVP3 Foundation

 How it reflects media integrity and community purpose

-The positive impact you hope it will have
+The positive impact the creator hopes it will have

 JUDGING CRITERIA